Janujan/commerce-challenge/README.md

   "quantity" : 5
 }
 ```

+*Note: If the quantity of an item order passed through this endpoint exceeds the inventory_count available for the item, the update will fail.*

 *`complete`*
 Finally, once all items have been added to the cart, the user can call the `complete` command and provide the cart  id.
 Once a cart has been completed, the inventory counts are updated and the cart can no longer be updated.
 ```javascript